lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/densenet.md

        tf.keras.layers.MaxPool2D(pool_size=3, strides=2, padding='same')])
 ```

-Then, similar to the four modules made up of residual blocks that ResNet uses,
-DenseNet uses four dense blocks.
-Similar to ResNet, we can set the number of convolutional layers used in each dense block.
-Here, we set it to 4, consistent with the ResNet-18 model in :numref:`sec_resnet`.
-Furthermore, we set the number of channels (i.e., growth rate) for the convolutional layers in the dense block to 32, so 128 channels will be added to each dense block.

-In ResNet, the height and width are reduced between each module by a residual block with a stride of 2.
-Here, we use the transition layer to halve the height and width and halve the number of channels.

 Então, semelhante aos quatro módulos compostos de blocos residuais que o ResNet usa,
 A DenseNet usa quatro blocos densos.
 Semelhante ao ResNet, podemos definir o número de camadas convolucionais usadas em cada bloco denso.
 Aqui, nós o definimos como 4, consistente com o modelo ResNet-18 em :numref:`sec_resnet`.
 Além disso, definimos o número de canais (ou seja, taxa de crescimento) para as camadas convolucionais no bloco denso para 32, de modo que 128 canais serão adicionados a cada bloco denso.